 New Jersey Family Leave Insurance

-Employees who pay into the state's family leave insurance program via payroll deductions from their paychecks.
+Employees pay into the state's family leave insurance program via payroll deductions from their paychecks.
 Wage requirements also apply.
 Not all employers provide these options because government doesn't require all employers to do so.
 This means that the details of a worker's employment are crucial determining their eligibility within this program.

 Payments from these family insurance plans won't make up for the entirety of a worker's standard pay.
-Instead, those who qualify get weekly benefits of two-thirds (2/3) of an employee's average weekly wage, limited to a maximum of $559 per week.
+Instead, those who qualify get weekly benefits of two-thirds (2/3) of their average weekly wage.
+This payment is limited to a maximum of $559 per week.
 The maximum duration of benefits is 6 weeks within a 12-month period.

-1) care for a spouse, domestic partner, civil union partner, parent or child who has a serious health condition; or
+1) The need to care for a spouse, domestic partner, civil union partner, parent, or child who has a serious health condition

-A "serious health condition" typically must be certified by a health care provider and is defined as an illness, injury, impairment, or physical or mental condition, which requires inpatient care in a hospital, hospice, or residential medical care facility or continuing medical treatment or continuing supervision by a health care provider.
+A "serious health condition" typically must be certified by a health care provider.
+An appropriate medical source must certify the illness, injury, impairment, physical or mental condition.
+The condition must require inpatient care in a hospital, hospice, or residential medical care facility or continuing medical treatment or supervision by a health care provider.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Contact a qualified employment attorney to make sure your rights are protected.